QBS Technology Group Limited

 iii.
 Due diligence:

-The Group undertakes due diligence when considering taking on new suppliers, and regularly reviews its existing suppliers.
-The Group’s due diligence process includes building long-standing relationships with suppliers and making clear our expectations of business partners, evaluating the modern slavery and human trafficking risks of each new supplier and invoking sanctions against suppliers that fail to improve their performance in line with an action plan provided by us, including the termination of the business relationship.
+QBS undertakes due diligence when considering taking on new suppliers and regularly reviews its existing suppliers.
+QBS’s due diligence process includes building long-standing relationships with suppliers and making clear our expectations of business partners, evaluating the modern slavery and human trafficking risks of each new supplier and invoking sanctions against suppliers that fail to improve their performance in line with an action plan provided by us, including the termination of the business relationship.
+Recently QBS has updated its vendor onboarding process to include additional compliance questions which require positive affirmation from suppliers that they are compliant with anti-slavery and human trafficking legislation.

-The Group makes a copy of its Anti-Slavery policy available to existing employees and newly-engaged employees.
-Staff activity is closely managed by the Group’s senior management and further guidance in relation to anti-slavery and human trafficking awareness is given on-the-job
+QBS makes a copy of its anti-slavery policy available to all employees.
+Staff activity is closely managed by QBS’s senior management and further guidance in relation to anti-slavery and human trafficking awareness is given on-the-job

-The Group is committed to ensuring that there is no modern slavery or human trafficking in its business or our supply chains.
-This Statement affirms its intention to act ethically in its business relationships.
+QBS is committed to ensuring that there is no modern slavery or human trafficking in its business or our supply chains.
+This statement affirms QBS’s intention to act ethically in its business relationships.

-The following policies set down the Group’s approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations:
+The following policies set down QBS’s approach to the identification of modern slavery risks and steps to be taken to prevent slavery and human trafficking in its operations:

-2.1 Whistleblowing policy – the Group encourages all its workers, customers and other business partners to report any concerns related to its direct activities or its supply chains.
+- Whistleblowing policy – QBS encourages all its workers, customers and other business partners to report any concerns related to its direct activities or its supply chains.

-2.2 Code of Ethics – The Code of Ethics sets down the actions and behavior expected of employees when representing the Group.
+- Code of Ethics – this sets out the actions and behaviour expected of employees when representing QBS.

-2.3 Corporate Social Responsibility (CSR) Policy – The Group’s CSR policy summarises how we manage our environmental impacts and how we work responsibly with suppliers and local communities.
+iii.
+Corporate Social Responsibility (CSR) Policy – QBS’s CSR policy summarises how we manage our environmental impacts and how we work responsibly with suppliers and local communities.

-This Modern Slavery and Human Trafficking Statement will be regularly reviewed and updated as required by law for each of the Group’s financial years and additionally as necessary.
-The Group’s board and senior management team endorses this policy statement and is fully committed to its implementation.
+This Modern Slavery and Human Trafficking Statement will be regularly reviewed and updated as required by law for each of QBS’s financial years and additionally as necessary.
+QBS’s board and senior management team endorses this policy statement and is fully committed to its implementation.

 This Modern Slavery and Human Trafficking Statement has been approved and authorised by: